SamvitF369/CCR_Project/README.md

 Step 3: Configure Database Connection
 Open configuration.py and update your local PostgreSQL password.

-Do not upload your real password to GitHub.

 Step 4: Create Database Schema
 Run sql/database_schema.sql in pgAdmin Query Tool.